Eppo-exp/golang-sdk/README.md

 # Eppo SDK for Golang

 EppoClient is a client sdk for the `eppo.cloud` randomization API.
-It is used to retrieve the experiments data and put it to in-memory cache, and then get assignments information.
+It is used to retrieve the experiments data and put it to in-memory store, and then get assignments information.

 ## Getting Started